 Expenses for travel from your home and a temporary work site outside the metropolitan area where you live and normally work.
-The reasoning for this exception is that it is not reasonable for a business owner to move permanently to a work site for a job that is only temporary.
+The reason for this exception is that it is not reasonable for a business owner to move permanently to a worksite for a job that is only temporary.

 The 2017 Tax Cuts and Jobs Act made some changes to bicycle commuting expenses for businesses and the taxability of these costs to employees.
 Effective for 2018 and beyond, bicycle commuting expenses that are reimbursed to employees can be deducted as a business expense.
 But employers must include these reimbursements in the wages of the employees who are reimbursed.